mongodb/mongo-kafka/docker/README.md

   - Write the events to MongoDB
   - Write the change stream messages back into Kafka

+**Note:** The script expects to be run from within the `docs` directory and requires the whole project to be checked out / downloaded.

 Once running, examine the topics in the Kafka control center: http://localhost:9021/
   - The `pageviews` topic should contain the 10 simple documents added.
 Each similar to:<br>